 You will not want to miss all the fun New Student Orientation Part II has to offer!
-New Student Orientation Part II will include speakers; music, raffles, giveaways, and a chance to meet with faculty, and other new students.
+New Student Orientation Part II will include speakers; interactive activities, music, raffles, giveaways, and a chance to meet with faculty and staff, and other new students.

-Students can obtain more information and reserve their seat by contracting us at advising@morton.edu (708) 656 8000, Ext.
-2484 or stopping by the Academic Advising Department, located in Building B. One Stop Student Services Center
+Students can obtain more information and reserve their seat by contacting us at recruiter@morton.edu, (708) 656-8000, Ext.
+2484 or stopping by the One Stop Center, located in Building B, 1st.
+Floor.